The \overline command puts a horizontal line above its argument

 Horizontal braces are put above or below an expression with the

-and \underbrace
+\overbrace and \underbrace commands:

 and in displayed math, a subscript or a superscript puts a label on the brace:

-Wide versions of the \hat
+Wide versions of the \hat and \tilde commands are available.

-They are called \widehat
+They are called \widehat and \widetilde, respectively.

 Here is an example: